National Garden Scheme

 The National Garden Scheme is a charity fund-raising scheme involving access to privately owned gardens in England, Northern Ireland, Wales, and the Channel Islands on selected dates for charity.
 It was founded in 1927 with the aim of "opening gardens of quality, character and interest to the public for charity".
-The scheme has raised over £67 million since it began, and normally opens over 3,500 gardens a year.
+The scheme has raised over £78 million since it began, and normally opens over 3,500 gardens a year.

 Volunteer County Organisers are responsible for vetting gardens to make sure they are of sufficient interest.
 When the scheme began 609 private gardens were opened and £8,191 was raised.
 A small number of the original "1927" gardens still participate in the Scheme, while many more have joined.
 Over 3,700 gardens were due to open in 2020 but the impact of COVID-19 meant that most openings were cancelled.
 However, new online virtual garden tours were introduced.

-To help boost funds after COVID-19, the National Garden Scheme set up an annual fundraising event called The Great British Garden Party, encouraging everyone to enjoy outdoor spaces while raising money for the charity and championed by the charity's President, Dame Mary Berry.
+To help boost funds after COVID-19, the National Garden Scheme set up an annual fundraising event called The Great British Garden Party, encouraging everyone to enjoy outdoor spaces while raising money for the charity and championed by the charity's then President, Dame Mary Berry.

 The National Garden Scheme funds projects which promote gardens and gardening as therapy, and in 2017, launched an annual Gardens and Health Week to raise awareness of the topic.

 Visitor information is published in a publication called The Garden Visitor's Handbook (formerly the Yellow Book).
 There is another Yellow Book for the separate Scotland's Gardens scheme.